s5bug/blog/_posts/2021-08-08-windows-setup.markdown

 remembering numeric Alt-codes.
 It's available at [https://github.com/samhocevar/wincompose](https://github.com/samhocevar/wincompose).

+WinCompose can be installed via `winget install SamHocevar.WinCompose`.

 ### Install MacType (o)

 MacType offers an alternative fond renderer that makes certain text much more smooth and crisp.
 It's available at [https://github.com/snowie2000/mactype](https://github.com/snowie2000/mactype).

+MacType can be installed via `winget install MacType.MacType`.

 If you use a Chrome-based browser, you will want to [disable the renderer code integrity policy](https://github.com/snowie2000/mactype/wiki/Google-Chrome#policy-thanks-to-kcohar).